 How One Mom Does It

 Kelley Kitley, in addition to her psychotherapy practice, is an author and the mother of four children, ages 8, 10, 12, and 14.
 Kitley says that FaceTime, Zoom, and Xbox have been the lifeline of her children during the coronavirus lockdown, helping them to stay socially and emotionally connected to their friends.
 “My youngest child sets up playdates with her friend to play dolls and eat snacks.
-My older daughter has Netflix hangouts where she watches movies with friends.
+My older daughter has Netflix hangouts where she watches movies with friends, we usually pick the best movies on netflix for her.
 My sons, meanwhile, stay connected with friends through interactive video games.”